-Thousands of retired and current employees in the Ford Brook Park Plant facilities are at risk of developing dangerous health issues as a result of asbestos exposure.
+Thousands of retired and current employees in the Cleveland Engine Plant – in the Ford Brook Park facilities – are at risk of developing dangerous health issues as a result of asbestos exposure.

-The Cleveland Engine Plant Number 1 opened in 1951, and a Cleveland Engine Plant Number 2 opened in 1955.
-For the next 60 years, several thousand Ford plant employees were hired and subsequently exposed to asbestos in the production facilities, as well as different types of asbestos-containing auto parts.
+Over the decades, several thousand Ford plant employees were hired and subsequently exposed to asbestos in the production facilities, as well as different types of asbestos-containing auto parts.